moskewcz/boda/INSTALL.md

     img_io-no-turbojpeg-stub.o -turbojpeg # anti-depends on turbojpeg; if turbojpeg is *not* disabled, this file will not be compiled/linked
     ...

-In this case, if the uses attempts to load a jpeg file without the turbojpeg dependency, a run-time error will be generated.
+If the user attempts to load a jpeg file using a build of boda where the turbojpeg dependency was disabled, a run-time error will be generated.

 Similar, for the python dependency we have: